simo-11/Box2D/ep/README.md

 Beam is based on b2Polygon and material properties.
 Elastic displacements that are smaller than B2_LINEAR_SLOP ( 0.005f * b2_lengthUnitsPerMeter ) are ignored.

+## Rigid-plastic approximation based on one dimensional beam analysis
+can be done based on only moment calculation
+ * calculate elastic displacement using scenario where moment of Wp is applied at tip of clamped beam
+ * if displacement is < B2_LINEAR_SLOP accept this approximation

+More complex processes have been developed, one example is https://www.jstor.org/stable/43634039 published in 1953.

 ## update method

 ## Elastic